Most people think that vizslas are malnourished or weak at first glance.

 Top 5 Ingredients: 1.
 Deboned Turkey, 2.
 Potatoes, 3.
 Turkey Meal, 4.
 Peas, 5.
 Canola Oil

 Some vizslas can be extremely allergic to even basic foods.
-For such dogs, a highly restricted formula like Blue Buffalo Basic LID Adult Dog Food is an ideal option.
+A highly restricted formula like Blue Buffalo Basic LID Adult Dog Food is an ideal option for such dogs.
 It only contains necessary and light ingredients such as turkey, potatoes, and pumpkin.
 They’re an excellent source of muscle fuel, and pumpkin has a soothing effect on dogs with digestive issues.

 Additionally, the LifeSource bits in the food offer loads of essential micronutrients for overall wellbeing.
 Nutrients like antioxidants, minerals, and vitamins contribute to immune health.
-Apart from that, the recipe is also free from proteins like chicken, beef, and eggs, which often become a cause of allergies.
+The recipe is also free from proteins like chicken, beef, and eggs, which often become a cause of allergies.
 Grains, gluten, corn, wheat, soy, and artificial additives are also removed from the formulation to prevent digestive upsets.

 11. Solid Gold Wolf Cub Bison & Oatmeal Puppy Formula Dry Dog Food